 What are the ingredients in Thai yellow curry paste?

-These are the key ingredients you’ll need to make authentic Thai red curry paste.
-Not all the ingredients are listed here, but these are the essential ones that need a little explanation and possible substitutes.
+These are the key ingredients to make authentic Thai red curry paste.
+Not all the ingredients are listed here, but these are the important ingredients that need a little explanation and possible substitutes to make the most delicious Thai yellow curry paste.

 DRY SPICES

 - Turmeric.
 Turmeric is the star ingredient in this authentic Thai yellow curry paste.
-It's the ingredient that gives a bright yellow color to the paste.
-My recipe uses fresh turmeric, but you can use ground turmeric.
+The ingredient gives the paste a bright yellow color and earthy flavor.
+My recipe uses fresh turmeric, but you can use ground turmeric powder.
 The powder form will give your curry an even brighter yellow color.

 - Dried red chilis.
-There are a few dried chilis options you can use.
-These are great options: Chilis for the heat in the paste, Thai bird’s eye chilis, or Piri Piri chilis, long Thai chilis (Prik Chee Fah), De Arbol, or dried Serrano chilis.
+There are a few red chili peppers options you can use.
+These are great options: Chilis for the heat in the paste, Thai bird’s eye chilis, Piri Piri chilis, long Thai chilis (Prik Chee Fah), De Arbol, or dried Serrano chilis.

 - Curry powder.
 My recipe uses curry powder for the extra zing of flavors.
 Curry powder is a spice blend usually made with ground spices like turmeric, cumin, ginger, and pepper.